 Each quarterly bonus needs to be activated in order for the 5% or 5x points to kick in.
 You can do this easily from within your Chase account online or even sign up to get an email and/or text reminder when it’s time to activate the bonus.

-In comparison, the Chase Freedom Unlimited earns 1.5% cash back or 1.5x Ultimate Rewards points on all purchases with no spending cap.
+In comparison, the Chase Freedom Unlimited has no sign-up bonus, but now earns 3% cash back or 3x the Ultimate Rewards points on all purchases up to $20k.
+After that, you’d earn 1.5% on all purchases.
 Otherwise, the 2 Freedom cards are exactly the same.